opsani/servox/voracious/README.md

-# Voracious - multi-oco backend emulator for phase 2 load test
+# Voracious: multi-oco backend emulator for testing the phase 2 load generator

 This utility emulates large number of oco backends for the purpose of testing the phase 2 load generator (multi-servo emulator).
+It can also be used to test the multi-app support in ServoX.

-Voracious responds to thee endpoints:
+Voracious responds to two OCO API endpoints plus its own statistics endpoint:

 * list of applications: returns a preconfigured number of applications (change N_APPS)
 * servo: follows a very strict sequence of events (change ADJUST_PAYLOAD to adapt to emulator descriptor)